zippunov/easy-grpc-server/README.md

 # easy-grpc-server

-This is quick and easy way to bootstrap and/or mock gRPC service with NodeJs having only services definitions given as a set of protobug files.
+This is a quick and easy way to bootstrap and/or mock gRPC service with NodeJs having only services definitions, given as a set of protobuf files.

 ## Installation